 \myparagraph{ID-ExpO for Gradient-Based Explainers.} One of the most popular gradient-based explainers is Grad-CAM.
-We illustrate the computation flow of the Grad-CAM explainer on the right side of Figure~\ref{fig:proposed:forward_backward}.
-Grad-CAM obtains non-negative pixel-level contributions by calculating the activation map on the intermediate layers of predictor $f_{\theta}$.
+We illustrate the computational flow of the Grad-CAM explainer on the right side of Figure~\ref{fig:proposed:forward_backward}.
+Grad-CAM obtains nonnegative pixel-level contributions by calculating the activation map for the intermediate layers of predictor $f_{\theta}$.
 Typically, convolutional neural networks are used as the predictors.
-To compute the activation map, Grad-CAM uses the feature maps in a convolution layer of the CNN predictor, denoted by $\bA \in \mathbb{R}^{C' \times H' \times W'}$ where $C'$, $H'$ and $W'$ are the number of channels, height, and width of the feature maps, respectively.
-Also, it calculates the gradient of the output of the CNN predictor with respect to each element of the feature maps, i.e., $\frac{\partial f_{\theta}(\bx)_y}{\partial A_{i'j'k'}}$.
-Using them, the Grad-CAM explainer calculates the activation map $\boldsymbol{M} \in \mathbb{R}_{\geq 0}^{H' \times W'}$ for label $y$ followed by the pixel-level importance from $\boldsymbol{M}$, as follows:
+To compute the activation map, Grad-CAM uses the feature maps from a convolution layer of the CNN predictor, which are denoted by $\bA \in \mathbb{R}^{C' \times H' \times W'}$ where $C'$, $H'$ and $W'$ are the number of channels, height, and width of the feature maps, respectively.
+In addition, it calculates the gradient for the output of the CNN predictor with respect to each element in the feature maps, i.e., $\frac{\partial f_{\theta}(\bx)_y}{\partial A_{i'j'k'}}$.
+Using them, the Grad-CAM explainer calculates the activation map $\boldsymbol{M} \in \mathbb{R}_{\geq 0}^{H' \times W'}$ for label $y$, followed by the pixel-level importance from $\boldsymbol{M}$, as follows: